iobroker-community-adapters/ioBroker.opendtu/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- (mattreim) Variable polling interval has been removed and polling intervals hev been increased.
-- (mattreim) Description has benn translated into supported languages.
+- (mattreim) Description has been translated into supported languages.
 - (mattreim) Admin-UI has been adapted for some display sizes.
+- (mcm1957) Dependencies have been updated.

 ### 3.0.1 (2024-10-26)
 - (simatec) Admin-UI has been adapted for small displays.